 Baby horses are so adorable with their gangly legs, fuzzy coats and tiny kissable muzzles.

 Baby horses whether male or female are called foals.
 A male foal is called a colt.
 A female foal is called a filly.
-A baby horse stays a foal until 1 years old which is when they are called a yearling.
-As a yearling a female is still a filly and a male is still a colt.
+A baby horse stays a foal until 1 year old which is when they are called a yearling.
+As a yearling, a female is still a filly and a male is still a colt.